anoma/specs/src/architecture/clients/web-wallet-interface.md

 * When entering the app, the user is being prompted for a password to decrypt the key pair to be able to perform actions [wireframe](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=6442%3A5801)
 * Can create accounts derived from the master key pair
 * Can delete accounts
-* User can integrated with Ledger hardware wallet
+* User can integrate with Ledger hardware wallet
   * Set up flow TBD
   * Managing TBD
 * Can see an overview of the assets in the account and all derived accounts [wireframe](https://www.figma.com/file/aiWZpaXjPLW6fDjE7dpFaU/Projects-2021?node-id=6442%3A5492)